 Physiologic stress on the baby is the normal cause of the passage of meconium in utero.
 This stress can be caused by maternal hypertension, decreased amount of amniotic fluid, maternal infection, insufficient placenta, fetal hypoxia due to the umbilical cord being wrapped around the neck, or maternal drug use.

-Patient will maintain adequate breathing with respiratory rate and oxygen saturation within normal range
+The patient will maintain adequate breathing with respiratory rate and oxygen saturation within the normal range

 Meconium Aspiration Nursing Care Plan